 Understanding Your Business Model

 No two law firms are the same.
 Depending on experience, location, and more, there are a lot of factors to consider.
 However, many firms have similar goals and growth patterns.
 And this is where several common tropes help you grow similarly to others.
+You can click here to see Flagler Personal Injury Group as an example of how an ideal law firm looks like.

 There are several significant uses of time that show the efficiency of a firm.
 For one, how much time gets spent in the courtroom versus outside.
 The extra care and time make a significant difference.
 More successful attorneys delegate administrative duties to others.
 I know that it’s hard to hire people right away or bring on partners as a young firm.